 The Weatherization Assistance Program provides free home energy conservation services to eligible low-income homeowners and renters.
 Weatherization may include caulking, weather stripping, insulating and smoke detectors.

-Michigan’s Weatherization Assistance Program (WAP) is a federally funded, low-income residential energy conservation program providing free home energy conservation services to eligible homeowners and renters with a household income at or below 200% of the federal poverty level.
+Michigan’s Weatherization Assistance Program (WAP) is a federally funded, low-income residential energy conservation program providing free home energy conservation services to eligible homeowners and renters with a household income at or below 200 percent of the federal poverty level.
 You are also eligible if you participate in the Department of Human Services Family Independence Program or receive Supplemental Security Income (SSI).